mherchel/herchel.com/src/blog/vscode/index.md

 ### What I didn't like about PHPStorm

 PHPStorm seemed slow and a bit confusing.
 It's slow to open &mdash; and although it's very feature packed, it's frequently hard to find what you're looking to do.
-To be fair, the more I use it, the more I know my way around the UI.
+To be fair, the more I've been using it, the more I know my way around the UI.

 ## About Visual Studio Code